Thamanmuthappa/WorkIN/README.md

 The source code of this project is written in **`HTML/CSS/JS`**.
 So, you do not require anything extra to run this project.

 # Tech Stack
-Tensorflow
+- Tensorflow
-ml5.js
+- ml5.js
-html
+- HTML
-css
+- CSS
-js
+- JavaScript

 # Installation Guide to Run Locally